-At the end of each reporting period management assesses whether there is any indication of impairment of individual assets (cash generating units).
+At the end of each reporting period management assess whether there is any indication of impairment of individual assets (cash generating units).
 If any such indication exists, management estimates the recoverable amount of an asset and compares it to the carrying amount.
 An impairment loss is recognised for the amount by which carrying amount exceeds recoverable amount.

-The recoverable amount is calculated as the higher of an asset's or cash-generating unit's fair value less costs to sell and its value in use.
-The calculation of value in use requires the Company to make estimates regarding the Company's future cash flows.
-The estimation of future cash flows involves significant estimates and assumptions regarding commodity prices (uranium and other products), the level of sales, discount rates, growth rates, operating costs and other factors.
-The impairment review and calculations are based on assumptions that are consistent with the Company's business plans.
-Due to its subjective nature, these estimates could differ from future actual results of operations and cash flows; any such difference may result in impairment in future periods and would decrease the carrying value of the respective asset.
+The calculation of value in use requires management to make estimates regarding the Company's future cash flows.
+The estimation of future cash flows involves significant estimates and assumptions regarding commodity prices (uranium and other products), the level of production and sales, discount rates, growth rates, operating costs and other factors.
+The impairment review and calculations are based upon assumptions that are consistent with the Company's business plans.
+Due to its subjective nature, these estimates could differ from future actual results of operations and cash flows; any such difference may result in impairment in future periods which would decrease the carrying value of the respective asset.